jnyuu/firebase-map-app/README.md

 # Basic test React Native app

-Uses firebase to create and login to accounts
+Uses firebase to create accounts and login to view lists of bike stations in NY on a map

 ## Install & run:
 In main directory: